-Comment: Course supplies will cost approximately \$150.00.
-Letter grade and credit/no credit only.
-ART 223 may not be audited.
+Comment: ART 223 may not be audited.
 ART 223 is repeatable for a maximum of six credits.

-ART 223 is a survey of late 19th to early 21st-century studio painting practice emphasizing developments in spatial organization, abstraction, expression and conceptual development.
+ART 223, a survey of late 19th to early 21st-century studio painting practice, emphasizes developments in spatial organization, abstraction, expression and conceptual development.

-- 1. Develop a working knowledge of late 19th to early 21st century studio painting practice emphasizing developments in spatial organization, abstraction, expression and conceptual development. - 2.
-Demonstrate an understanding of all aspects of color mixing, including structuring a color palette through sensitively perceiving value, hue, and chroma. - 3.
-Demonstrate an understanding of the abstraction process.
+- 1. Utilize late 19th to early 21st century studio painting practice emphasizing developments in spatial organization, abstraction, expression and conceptual development. - 2.
+Demonstrate the fundamental skills related to all aspects of color mixing, including structuring a color palette through sensitively perceiving value, hue, and chroma. - 3.
+Develop the initial components of an original and personal direction in painting.